dspinellis/ai-cli-lib/README.md

 distribution
-(natively under version 11 and the x86_64 and armv7l architectures and under Windows Subsystem for Linux version 2), and under macOS (Ventura 13.4) on the arm64 architecture using Homebrew packages and executables linked against GNU Readline (not the macOS-supplied _editline_ compatibility layer).
+(natively under version 11 and the x86_64 and armv7l architectures and under Windows Subsystem for Linux version 2), under macOS (Ventura 13.4) on the arm64 architecture using Homebrew packages and executables linked against GNU Readline (not the macOS-supplied _editline_ compatibility layer), and under Cygwin (3.4.7).
 On Linux,
-in addition to _make_ and the GNU C library, the following packages are required:
+in addition to _make_, a C compiler, and the GNU C library, the following packages are required:
 `libcurl4`
 `libcurl4-openssl-dev`